Flatter Tokens are More Valuable for Speculative Draft Model Training: Related work

 \textbf{Speculative decoding}.
 Speculative Decoding (SD) accelerates autoregressive generation via a "draft-and-verify" paradigm, with approaches broadly categorized as training-free or train-based methods.
 (1) Training-Free SD requires no new parameters, instead modifying inference via methods like rejection sampling \citep{leviathan23,chen23}, reusing target model parts \citep{zhang24}, or parallel candidate verification \citep{miao24,gong24,jacobi23}.
 While easily deployable, these reliance on heuristics often results in limited acceptance rates.
 (2) Train-Based SD fine-tunes a draft model for better alignment, either through distillation \citep{zhou2023distillspec, goel2024direct} or by augmenting the target model with trainable components, including lightweight prediction heads \citep{li2024eagle-1,li2024eagle-2,li2025eagle-3,cai24medusa}, trainable early exits \citep{elhoushi24layerskip}, or auxiliary modules for multi-token prediction or lenient verification \citep{bachmann25judge,yi24space,monea23pass,qin24mtad}.
 These methods provide significantly higher and more stable speedups.
 In addition, some recent works \citep{zhou2023distillspec, goel2024direct} leverage the theoretical objective (e.g., total variation distance) to improve alignment; however, they focus on loss function optimization to improve alignment.
 In contrast, our work targets efficient draft model training from the perspective of dataset distillation, remaining orthogonal to these train-based methods that introduce non-trivial training and deployment overhead.

 \textbf{Data importance measurement methods}.
-Data importance is typically assessed from two main perspectives.
-(1) Distributional Uncertainty: This approach gauges importance via the model's uncertainty, based on the intuition that the most informative samples are those the model is unsure about.
-This is often quantified by metrics such as the Shannon entropy of the output distribution \citep{Li2021DynamicKD, Wang2025HighEntropy}, the Energy Score derived from logits \citep{liu2020energy}, or the overall sample difficulty measured by Perplexity (PPL) \citep{chen1999empirical,meister2021beyond}.
+Following trends in selective learning and aligned controllable generation \citep{zhu2024enhancing,zhu2024selective,zhu2025dynamic,zhao2025real,zhao2025unsupervised}, we focus on data importance from two perspectives: (1) Distributional Uncertainty: This approach gauges importance via the model's uncertainty, based on the intuition that the most informative samples are those the model is unsure about.
+This is often quantified by metrics such as the Shannon entropy of the output distribution \citep{Li2021DynamicKD, Wang2025HighEntropy}, the Energy Score derived from logits \citep{liu2020energy}, or the sample difficulty measured by Perplexity (PPL) \citep{chen1999empirical,meister2021beyond}.
 (2) Category Probability: This second approach derives importance from salient category probabilities.
 It includes using the Top-1 Probability or logit as a direct measure of model confidence \citep{hendrycks2017baseline, maxsup2025}, the margin between the top two probabilities ($p_{(1)} - p_{(2)}$) to gauge ambiguity \citep{tong2001svmactive,bahri2023margin}, or the ground-truth token's probability to up-weight difficult examples \citep{Lin2017FocalLoss, Kim2023TSLD}.
 However, these heuristics are generally designed for standard training objectives like improving model accuracy or distribution fidelity.
 In contrast, our work is the first to systematically investigate data importance from the unique perspective of SD, where the central focus is the token acceptance rate.